Discrete triangulated categories: Examples

-Note that the unique projective module $X_n$ does not occur because we have taken the stable category.
+The unique projective module $X_n$ does not occur because we have taken the stable category.
 The algebra is self\-injective, hence $\sphc{1,n}$ is triangulated.
 As $\sphc{1,n}$ has only $n-1$ many indecomposable objects and is Krull--Schmidt, it is cone finite.
-However, from $\dim \underline{\Hom}(X_i,X_i) = \min \{i, n-i\}$, we see that arbitrary hom bounds can be attained.
-Note that $\sphc{1,n}$ has no bounded t-structures. \item[Small fields] $\tilde A_1$ is the Kronecker quiver, and the last two columns are the derived categories of this quiver over $\IQ$ or $\IF_q$, respectively.
+Moreover, from $\dim \underline{\Hom}(X_i,X_i) = \min \{i, n-i\}$, we see that arbitrary hom bounds can be attained.
+Note that $\sphc{1,n}$ has no bounded t-structures. \item[Small fields] $\tilde A_1$ is the Kronecker quiver, and the last two columns denote $\Db(\IQ\tilde A_1)$ and $\Db(\IF_q\tilde A_1)$, respectively.
 Instead of $\IQ$, any infinite countable field works.
-By \hyref{Remark}{rem:fields}, we could actually replace $\tilde A_1$ by any finite-dimensional algebra.
-We have chosen the Kronecker quiver because it is manifestly non-discrete for uncountable fields. \end{description}
+By \hyref{Remark}{rem:fields}, we could replace $\tilde A_1$ by any finite-dimensional algebra.
+We chose the Kronecker quiver because it is manifestly non-discrete for uncountable fields. \end{description}

 \addtocontents{toc}{ { }}